nezha-dt/nezha/README.md

-# Nezha
+# NEZHA
-Nezha is an evolutionary-based efficient and domain-independent differential testing framework developed in Columbia University.
+NEZHA is an evolutionary-based efficient and domain-independent differential testing framework developed in Columbia University.
 NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger semantic bugs.

 ## What?
-Nezha features several runtime diversity-promoting metrics used to generate inputs for multi-app differential testing.
+NEZHA features several runtime diversity-promoting metrics used to generate inputs for multi-app differential testing.
 These metrics are described in detail in the 2017 IEEE Symposium on Security and Privacy (Oakland) paper - [NEZHA: Efficient Domain-Independent Differential Testing](https://www.ieee-security.org/TC/SP2017/papers/390.pdf).